 Phonics, Phonics, Phonics!!

-In phonics, alongside continuing to develop our phase 1 phonics, we will be beginning to learn some sounds in phase 2.
+In phonics, alongside continuing to develop our phase 2 phonics.

 We will learn how to blend to read and segment to spell simple words using the phase 2 sounds.